 Well, it’s because I looked at things in more detail and the RX 6700 XT offers me better gaming performance than the RTX 3060 Ti – and it’s not too bad for video editing either.
-It’s basically the best choice for me, at this moment in time.
+It’s basically the best choice for my PC build, at this moment in time.

 Hello, I’m Tristan.
 For the past few months, I’ve been sitting on the fence.
 Well, not literally – that would be painful.
 Basically when I upgraded my computer last year, I went for a 12 core CPU (the Ryzen 5900X), 64 GB of RAM… and I stuck with my six year old RX480 GPU.
 Doing 4k video editing on a GPU with just 4GB of VRAM wasn’t ideal.
 But of course I stuck it out because GPU prices were so high that only Elon Musk and Jeff Bezos could afford to buy one.
 But now, FINALLY, GPU prices are starting to fall.

 I have investigated GPUs quite a lot over the past few months, and I decided that since Nvidia graphics cards are generally better than AMD for both video editing AND gaming, I would purchase an Nvidia card.
 And due to my case being quite small, I decided that I’d buy the 3060 Ti, since they’re often sold as dual fan configs.

 So… why do I have a Sapphire RX 6700 XT right here?
 And why did I buy it NOW for £529 – which is £100 more than MSRP – when GPU prices are falling all the time?
 Well there’s a few reasons for choosing this card.